 Members of the Armed Forces

-Are you uired
+Are you Delaware Filing Required

 a Legal Resident of Delaware?
 Military Active Duty Income Other Income Earned in DE Other Income Earned in Other States

 Yes Yes Yes Yes

 No No Yes No

-Whether you are stationed in Delaware or not.
+Whether you Whether you are stationed in Delaware or not.